CMeeg/gridsome-source-kentico-kontent/README.md

 ## Creating content models

-The default behaviour of this plugin when translating content from Kentico Cloud to objects in the [Gridsome GraphQL schema](#content-objects) should hopefully be sufficient in the majority of cases - a goal of the plugin is to allow consumers to get up and running with as little configuration as possible.
+The default behaviour of this plugin when translating content from Kentico Cloud to objects in the [Gridsome GraphQL data store](#content-objects) should hopefully be sufficient in the majority of cases - a goal of the plugin is to allow consumers to get up and running with as little configuration as possible.
 However, the plugin does provide an extension point should you find yourself in a position where you want to modify the default behaviour.

 > Extending the translation of `Taxonomy` and `Asset` objects is not currently supported as those types are essentially comprised only of "system" fields and cannot be extended in Kentico Cloud; compared to content types that also have "system" fields, but are designed to be extended in Kentico Cloud by adding content elements.

-The majority of the work required to translate content from Kentico Cloud to the Gridsome GraphQL schema is performed via a custom `ContentItem` [model](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#creating-models) that is automatically passed to the delivery client as a [type resolver](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#initializing-deliveryclient).
+The majority of the work required to translate content from Kentico Cloud to the Gridsome GraphQL data store is performed via a custom `ContentItem` [model](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#creating-models) that is automatically passed to the delivery client as a [type resolver](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#initializing-deliveryclient).

 The default behaviour is to use the same content model for all Kentico Cloud content types.
 This content model is represented by the `GridsomeContentItem` class, which is a sub-class of `ContentItem`.